fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 sidebarCollapsible: false
 ---

+The Core of Fleek Network offers a foundational layer to enable developers to build and deploy Edge Services efficiently.

+It abstracts away the development complexities of Consensus, Cryptography, Storage and Peer-to-peer Networking, amongst others, in order to simplify things conceptually.

-The core of Fleek Network is a foundational layer that enables developers to build and deploy Edge Services efficiently.
-Abstracting the complexities of consensus, cryptography, storage and peer-to-peer networking, amongst others.
-It frees developers and teams to focus on what matters the most to reach their business goals.
+It frees developers and teams to focus on what matters the most to reach business goals.

+## Abstraction

+Abstraction is conceptually useful in decentralized and distributed Web Service development because of how incredibly complex it can become and the speed at which developers have to react to the outside world.
+The core team put most of the complexity into well-defined building blocks.

+The building blocks provide you with enough level of detail that the modern Developer Experience demands but with cryptographic, economical and security assurances for confident service development, amongst others.

+The Fleek Network implementation is open source and freely available for consultation and contribution when more detail or refinement is required by the community and other observers.

 ## The Edge Network